iamavinashsingh/Interview-Prep-FullStack/JavaScript.md

   ```
 - **JavaScript has simple primitive types like strings and numbers, and complex reference types like objects and arrays.**
 ---

+### Q3 :- What is the difference between let, const, and var?
+- Back in the day, we only had var.
+The problem? var ignores boundaries like if statements or for loops.
+It leaks out into the rest of your code, causing massive headaches when variables accidentally get overwritten.
+- To fix this, JavaScript gave us let and const.
+They are "block-scoped," which just means they stay trapped inside the { } brackets where you put them.
+They don't leak.
+  - Use let when the value is going to change later.
+  - Use const when the value shouldn't be reassigned.
+- *The biggest trap in interviews!
+People say const means the value can never change.
+Wrong.
+If const is an array or object, you can absolutely push new items into it or change its properties.
+You just can't reassign the whole variable using a new = sign.*